LOADING ...

 Her mother she never stand,

-The mother died with a in her hand,
+The died with a spoon in her hand,

-And her face in a grin, a grin,
+And her in a hideous grin, a grin,

 Her face in a grin.